 # Everything works, YubiKey stays in USB

-After that first PIN, everything keeps working until the cache timeout (600 seconds by default for PIN, unlimited for touch).
+After that first PIN, everything keeps working until the cache timeout (600 seconds by default for the PIN, while touch stays required for as long as I leave the policy on).

 Useful Aliases